-As a HR manager, it’s your responsibility to help optimize your employee’s schedules and help them perform at their best during their night shifts, and avoid common downsides of working nights such as higher stress levels and difficulties with work-life balance.
+As a HR manager, it’s your responsibility to optimize your employee’s schedules and help them perform their best during their night shifts.
+To avoid common downsides of working nights such as higher stress levels and difficulties with work-life balance.

 1. Avoid workplace burnout by eliminating split shifts

 One of the best ways to help reduce burnout is to eliminate split shifts.

 These types of shifts don’t allow for recovery time and that can quickly increase the risks of burnout and be harmful to the health of your team.

 If a shift worker is on split shifts, it’s also going to disrupt their circadian rhythm which results in an irregular sleeping pattern.

 Overtime, this will have harmful effects as well and negatively impact their workplace performance.